artem-konevskikh/random-colab-notebooks/README.md

-# random-colab-notebooks
-Random colab notebooks
+# Random colab notebooks

+A collection of random colab notebooks

+* Generate text (in Russian) with Transformers